Amankh1608/Amankh1608/README.md

 # 👋 Hi, I'm Aman Khare!

-## 🚀 Full Stack .NET Architect | Polyglot Developer | AI & Cloud Enthusiast
+## 🚀 Full Stack .NET Architect | Solution Architect | AI & Cloud Enthusiast

 Welcome to my GitHub!
 If you’re seeking a developer who delivers scalable, enterprise-grade software—and has a love for modern architectures, automation, and solving tough business challenges—you’ve come to the right profile.